bryan-pham-124/DeveloperHelpSuite/README.md

 # About this project

 - Description
 	- This application is a prototype of what a useful “one stop shop” developer knowledge base could be.
 My application has a section where developers can ask questions and get answers on their technical issues.
 Developers can also answer other questions.
-In addition, there is a resources section, where developers can share resources and write articles on topics/ technologies users may have trouble with.

 - Inspiration